The most important question you can ask yourself in February as a French teacher is….how are you teaching Black History Month in your French Class?

 - Léopold Senghor– president of Senegal, leader of liberation movement in Senegal, founding member of La Négritude, African French language literary movement inspired by the Harlem Renaissance to liberate and lift up the global Black Francophone population.

 - Aimé Césaire – Imagine if MLK had a secret twin born in Martinique- that’s Césaire.
 A political leader of Martinique, leader and activist for the rights of people of color, co-founding member of La Négritude with Léopold Senghor, poet, bestie of Léopold (obviously).
 Trust me, watch this video about their beautiful friendship.
-You’ll cry beautiful French teacher tears when you hear how they justify their movement.
+You’ll cry beautiful French teacher tears when you see this awesome preview of the documentary about their movement.

 - Josephine Baker – American dancer in Jazz era New Orleans, moved to Paris to escape discrimination in her career and exploded into an international sensation with her exoticism and African-inspired style involving her infamous banana skirt.
 Believed deeply in the power of humanity despite barriers of color and adopted many children of different races to demonstrate the power of love over racism.
 An interesting figure to study.